Skip to Main Content

 Cautions

-• Don’t rely solely on GenAI output.
-Cross-check against independent resources.
-GenAI can generate false information and create non-existing references.
+• Don’t rely solely on genAI output.
+Cross-check against independent resources. genAI can generate false information and create non-existing references.

 Case examples